DaVinciJavascript/Syllabus/Week1_HTML5.md

 - Do this course about [Chrome Dev Tools](http://discover-devtools.codeschool.com/).

 - Imagine you are an interviewer.
-Think in ten questions about JavaScript that will help you to determine the skill level of a candidate.
+Think of ten questions about JavaScript that will help you to determine the skill level of a candidate.
 Share it with a friend that is also doing the course and answer their questions.